 Science advice on the framework

-The attributes (eg, total nitrogen, nitrate toxicity, E.coli) and their associated national bottom lines that have been included in the NPS-FM were selected on the advice of specialist science panels.
+The attributes (eg, total nitrogen, nitrate toxicity, E.coli) and their associated national bottom lines that have been included in the Freshwater NPS were selected on the advice of specialist science panels.
 These panels collectively involved more than 60 scientists from leading research institutions, universities, private institutes and regional councils across New Zealand.

 The scientists took part in a range of expert panels to consider: